vinhvle/RealTimeBusTracker/README.md

 Roadmap of Future Improvements

-Allow the user to place multiple marker icons on the map Display the address of each marker icon's location
+Allow the user to place multiple marker icons on the map;
+Display the address of each marker icon's location

 License Information